 Hands.
 They are fairly crucial for pianists.
 Many will immediately refer to the fingers as being the most significant ‘tools’ in a pianist’s tool box.
 And there’s no doubt, without fingers, playing is rather tricky.
 But, over the past few months, I’ve been working with a group of students and we have routinely discussed hands; hand positions are always important, but one aspect causing regular issues, and sometimes anxiety, too, is the flexibility and ‘softness’ necessary in our hands at the same time as keeping finger strength and independence.

 Whilst we work ceaselessly to remain ‘free’ and relaxed in our upper torso, even once this has been acquired, some find the muscles in their hands are still inflexible and tense.
-For me, movement around the keyboard (particularly at the moment of impact i.e. depressing the key) is vital.
+For me, movement around the keyboard, particularly at the moment of impact, that is, depressing the key, is vital.
 There’s little point in discussing the finer points of interpretation, musicianship or even dynamic range, if you can’t get around the piece and feel comfortable doing so!

-Now play the chords below (first with the right hand, and then the left), and during contact with the keys, with your other hand (i.e. the hand not playing), feel just how your muscles in those fleshy areas respond.
+Now play the chords below, first with the right hand, and then the left, and during contact with the keys, with your other hand (that is, the hand not playing), feel just how your muscles in those fleshy areas respond.
 You might be surprised by how ‘hard’ or rigid your hand feels.

 The trick is to learn to relax the hand as you play.
 It’s paramount to know how your arms, wrists and hands feel when engaged.
 These feelings are easy to block out, as we are generally too busy focusing on the music.
 This is why exercises or scales can be of value, as they have generally less musical content, so you can concentrate on how your upper torso feels in action.
 When the feeling of flexibility has been digested thoroughly, you will start to feel comfortable and relaxed whilst playing.